-A patient who experiences a dental problem will make a decision to see a dentist to get some help with the problem.
+For any patient who experiences a dental problem, it is a good idea to see a dentist to get some help with the diagnosis.
 In the patient’s point of view, an abnormal feeling and the presence of a symptom indicates the presence of disease.
-The dentist looks at things in a different way.
-They assess the existing condition to identify problems, so that proper treatment and management may be afforded to the patient.
-Patients often mistake symptoms by assuming they know what they are dealing with.
-Bruxism and TMJ disorders can be a little confusing to identify given that they have similar signs and symptoms, so differentiating between the two is going to be important.
+A dentist can help assess the existing condition to identify problems, so that proper treatment and management may be afforded to the patient.

 Bruxism is a paroxysmal disorder that is characterized by the clenching or grinding of teeth.
 It is an involuntary action, observed mostly at night but may also happen in daytime.
 A TMJ disorder is another thing.
 The temporomandibular joint, found on either side of the jaw, holds the upper and the lower jaw together and permits movement.
 A patient who is suffering from a TMJ disorder will experience pain on the area of the joints and may find it a little difficult to move their jaws.

-The mouth guard used for treating bruxism acts as a protective barrier between the upper and lower teeth.
+The mouth guard for bruxism acts as a protective barrier between the upper and lower teeth.

 The mouth guards for TMJ disorders function differently.
 They are always made of rigid acrylic material.
 Also called a splint, these mouth guards help to raise the bite and reposition the jaw in a position that helps relieve the patient of any symptoms and discomfort.
 Due to the precise nature of a TMJ splint, the dentist may need to make multiple adjustments in order to achieve the perfect position.
 For patients suffering from TMJ disorders, we do NOT recommend ordering a night guard online.
 Instead, they should seek a solution from their dentist.